FelipeMCassiano/Isoide/README.md

 # Isoide

-Isoide is a QrCode Generator made With c# and AWS S3
+Isoide is a QR Code generator written in C#, leveraging AWS S3 for storage.

+## Features

+- Generate QR Codes via a RESTful API.
+- Store and retrieve generated QR Codes from AWS S3 buckets.
+- Modular architecture with clear separation of concerns.
+- Ready for local development with Docker Compose support.

 ## Project Structure